MicrosoftDocs/sql-docs/azure-sql/database/migrate-dtu-to-vcore.md

 |----------------|----------------|----------------------|-----------|-----------------------|-----------|-----------------------|
 |42.00|4.86|42.000|5.05|

 We see that the DTU database has 42 logical CPUs (vCores), with 4.86 GB of memory per vCore.
-While there is not a vCore service objective with 42 cores, the **BC_Gen5_40** service objective is very close both in terms of CPU and memory capacity, and is a good match.
+While there is not a vCore service objective with 42 cores, the **BC_Gen5_40** service objective is nearly equivalent in terms of CPU and memory capacity, and is a good match.

 **Migrating a Basic 200 eDTU elastic pool**